Exclusive: J.C. Penney explores bankruptcy as hopes for recovery fade - sources

 J.C.
 Penney needs to make a debt payment of roughly $12 million on Wednesday, followed by a $105 million bond repayment due in June.
 The retailer must also contend with about $300 million in annual interest expenses, and faces more than $2 billion of debt maturing in 2023, according to regulatory filings.

 J.C.
-Penney in March drew down $1.25 billion from its revolving credit line.
+Penney in March drew down $1.25 billion (990.3 million pounds) from its revolving credit line.
 On March 31, it said it was also "evaluating other financial options," without providing further details.

 But in another sign of J.C.
 Penney's financial woes, the company has added corporate turnaround experts at AlixPartners LLP who specialize in urgently addressing stressed finances to its roster of advisers, one of the sources said.
 Bloomberg News reported on that appointment on Monday.